capability/plenipotentiary-sandbox/packages/plenipotentiary-laravel/docs-site/docs/07-why-roadmap.md

 I've spent my whole career making one system talk to another.
 Over those years PHP has improved, frameworks have matured, and our expectations of testing and code robustness have gone up.
 My earliest attempts, long before Laravel had a foothold, were brittle.
 I've thrown together integrations quickly; they worked, but they could have been better.

 I've also taken some hard knocks.
 When Google sunset the AdWords API on April 27, 2022 and moved to the Google Ads API, one of my deepest integrations, built 10 years earlier, effectively became a new project just to get back to where I was before.
-That experience reshaped how I build: better boundaries, cleaner contracts, and more attention to SDK churn.
+That experience reshaped how I build: better boundaries, cleaner contracts, and isolation from vendor changes.

+But the real problem isn't vendor churn—it's chaos.
+In any Laravel app with multiple integrations, you end up with Google Ads (official SDK), Mailchimp (REST), Stripe (official SDK), legacy SOAP services, and internal APIs—each implemented differently by different developers.
+Without a pattern, every integration is a special snowflake: different error handling, different return types, different testing strategies, different logging approaches.

 There are many ways to skin a cat, and I've tried most of them.
-What you see here is an opinionated way to keep your domain clean and testable while still relying on third-party code that will change.
-SDK churn is real.
-That quick script that gets you moving today can just as easily stall you in a few years' time.
+What you see here is an opinionated way to make heterogeneous integrations look uniform in YOUR system.
+Gateway pattern provides the stable interface your app depends on—whether the vendor uses an SDK, REST, SOAP, or something else entirely.

 This is not the only way to build integrations.
 It's not even the best way.
 It's just my way.
 If you like it, great!
 If you keep building integrations a new way every time an API feels different, this opinionated structure will help.
 If you already have a strong approach, fantastic, share your experience and stick with it.
 And if you think it's a bad idea, fair enough.